 It can completely be done on a daily basis.
 However, you really need to know some more information.
-There are further more steps you needed to take care of when using backer board (CBU– cementitious backer units) as your underlayment.
-The thinnest you use, how you lay your plywood, how you SCREW it down, even the species and the rating of the plywood used, all makes a difference.
+There are furthermore steps you needed to take care of when using the backer board (CBU– cementitious backer units) as your underlayment.
+The thinnest you use, how you lay your plywood, how you SCREW it down, even the species and the rating of the plywood used, all make a difference.

-Floor tiles can be used on the wall, but similarly wall tiles are never recommended being used on floor.
+Floor tiles can be used on the wall, but similarly, wall tiles are never recommended being used on the floor.